FruitbatM/airmed-doc-app/README.md

 2. As an admin, I would like to have an option to add new doctor and his/her personal data on the system.

 ## Strategy
 ### Project Goals
+- The main function of the application is to make the app accessible for each and every potential user who is a potential patient
+- AIRMED will be created with a primary purpose to solve patient problems, beginning with an online appointment booking
 - Attractive and good quality UI design

-- The main function of doctor appointment app is to make the app accessible for each and every potential user who is potential patient.
+- To enable an easy access to the heatlh clinic, services, and doctor's information

 ## Scope

+- Fully responsive mobile first website
+- Interactive features that allow the user to engage and find needed information fast and easy
+-

 ## Structure